2018007956/HYU/Data_Science/Assignment2/README.md

 ```

 ## Results
-When the minimum gain is len(training_data)*0.00007, the result of the file dt_test1.txt: 314 / 346
+When the minimum gain is len(training_data)*0.00007, the result of the file dt_test1.txt is 314 / 346